quarcs-lab/ds4bolivia/README.md

 Use the data municipal atlas of Bolivia to show the usefulness of
 - Exploratory spatial data analysis for regional development
-- Reproducible spatial data science
+- Reproducible data science and cloud computing
-- Python programing
+- Python programing for geospatial data analysis

-## Tentative summary
+## Tentative online

+- Basic mapping
+- Spatial dependence analysis
+- Spatial inequality anaysis
--
+- Spatial hetegeneity analysis

 ## Collaborators